spolti/aipg/vllms/Googlt-T5-Small/README.md

-# Deploy Granite on OpendataHub with Grafana Dashboard for GPU and vLLM metrics
+# Deploy Google T5 Small on OpendataHub with Grafana Dashboard for GPU and vLLM metrics

 # Requirements: